 AFOCR is a longtime organization that focuses on strengthening ties between the Czech Republic and the United States.
 In early March 2013, they added a beginning Czech genealogy page to their site and are getting into more and more cultural and family history work.
 As they get more seasoned this could well become a worthwhile site and repository of interesting information.

-I read that no state in the U.S. has a larger percentage of Czech-descendant citizens than Nebraska, so this site is well worth a visit if you have Czech ancestry in Nebraska.
+I read that no state in the U.S. currently has a larger percentage of Czech-descendant citizens than Nebraska, so this site is well worth a visit if you have Czech ancestry in Nebraska.
 They have old issues of their magazine online, and the now sold-out issue from 1993 The Czech-American Experience is all here.
-There is some very interesting information and data here for anyone to read,
+There is some very interesting information and data here for anyone to read.

 Suggested Experts for additional assistance: